 Faculty accepting reassign time will record their hours on a time and effort form and will meet regularly with their assign time manager to provide progress reports toward goals and program/project deliverables.
 Reassign hours are to be conducted at hours that are conducive to the needs of the program/project and congruent with other operations of the college such as Business Services, Office of Instruction, Student Services Administration, etc. On campus and remote working will be determined by mutual consent of the reassigned employee and the supervising manager and in keeping with requirements of the UF contract.

-Faculty on reassign will provide an end of year summary of work completed and progress toward stated goals.
-More specific performance outcomes will be detailed in individual positions descriptions at the time of recruitment.
+Evaluation and Reporting:

+Projects that fall under reassignment duties will be evaluated for their performance to meet college mission, vision and priorities.
+Metrics and workplans will be developed at the beginning of the reassign position with the faculty member, their respective supervisor, and any committee or advisory group that is associated with the reassign project.
+Program deliverables will be defined and measurement, reporting, and presenting them to college constituent groups such as Classified and Academic Senates, Share Governance Council and others will be part of the evaluation and reporting process.

 Compliance/References: